ragaviraj97/health-care/README.md

 ---

 ## Conclusion
-This Excel capstone project highlights proficiency in **advanced Excel functions, data analysis, and dashboard design**, providing actionable insights into healthcare performance and cost patterns.
+This Excel capstone project highlights proficiency in **Excel functions, data analysis, and dashboard design**, providing actionable insights into healthcare performance and cost patterns.

 ---